victorgreatjoy/ReciptoVerse-/README.md

-# ReciptoVerse MVP 🧾
+# ReceiptoVerse MVP 🧾

 A blockchain-based receipt NFT platform built on Hedera Hashgraph that allows merchants to create receipt NFTs and reward customers with RECV tokens.

 ## 🎯 Overview

-ReciptoVerse transforms traditional paper receipts into valuable NFTs while rewarding customers for their purchases.
+ReceiptoVerse transforms traditional paper receipts into valuable NFTs while rewarding customers for their purchases.
 Built on Hedera's fast and eco-friendly blockchain, this platform demonstrates how everyday transactions can be enhanced with blockchain technology.

 ## ✨ Features